fermyon/developer/content/spin/kv-store-api-guide.md

 **General Notes**

 `get` **Operation**
-- If a key does not exist, it returns null
+- If a key does not exist, it returns `None`

 {{ blockEnd }}